 CKD afflicts more than 20 million adults in this country.
-It affects 35% of diabetes patients and about 20% of adults with high blood pressure.
+It affects 35% of patients with diabetes and about 20% of adults with high blood pressure.

 Electrolyte imbalances, such as sodium concentrations that are either too high or too low, are found in about one-quarter of all older people arriving at the emergency department.
 Older patients in hospitals are very likely to have abnormally low sodium levels.
 More than one in five residents of long-term care facilities have this problem.
-Even when mild, low sodium concentrations are associated with problems with gait and attention, falls, and increased fracture risk in older adults.
+Even when mild, low sodium concentrations are associated with problems with attention and gait (the way you walk), falls, and increased fracture risk in older adults.
 Fluid imbalances are also common in older people, leading to dehydration, swelling, or other harmful conditions.

 Nephrotic syndrome is a kidney disease common in older adults.
 Nephrotic syndrome causes your kidneys to excrete too much protein into your urine due to damage of tiny kidney blood vessels.
 Nephrotic syndrome occurs in various forms, which can be seen by examining a biopsy of your kidneys under a microscope, including: